HenestrosaDev/audiotext/README.md

   <!-- english.mp4 -->
   https://github.com/HenestrosaDev/audiotext/assets/60482743/33b9f5e2-e0bf-48f4-bfe2-363173665903

-  Note that your operating system must recognize an input source, otherwise an error will appear in the text box indicating that no input source was detected.
+  Note that your operating system must recognize an input source, otherwise an error message will appear in the text box indicating that no input source was detected.

 - **YouTube video**: Requires an Internet connection to get the audio of the video.
 To generate the transcription, simply enter the URL of the video in the `YouTube video URL` field and click the `Generate transcription` button when you are finished adjusting the settings.